We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are a variety of ways to control racing thoughts and reduce their occurrence.

 1. Focus on now, not the future or the past

 For some people, racing thoughts stem from something that has not happened and may never happen.
-Other people focus on things that happened in the past, which cannot be changed.
+Others focus on things that happened in the past, which they cannot change.